Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

-We denote by $(Q,\be)$ the site-percolated near-triangulation obtained by gluing together the maps $(Q_1,\be_1),\ldots,(Q_k,\be_k)$ according to the following \emph{future rule}.
-For all $i\in[k-1]$, if the $c$-step between the subwords $v_i$ and $v_{i+1}$ is of type $a$ (resp. type $b$) in $w$, then the top-right (resp. top-left) vertex of $(Q_i,\beta_i)$ is recolored in white (resp. black) and glued to the white (resp. black) endpoint of the root-edge of $(Q_{i+1},\beta_{i+1})$.
+We denote by $(Q,\be)$ the percolated near-triangulation obtained by gluing together the maps $(Q_1,\be_1),\ldots,(Q_k,\be_k)$ according to the following \emph{future rule}.

+\emph{Future rule:} For all $i\in[k-1]$, if the $c$-step between the subwords $v_i$ and $v_{i+1}$ is of type $a$ (resp. type $b$) in $w$, then the top-right (resp. top-left) vertex of $(Q_i,\beta_i)$ is recolored in white (resp. black) and glued to the white (resp. black) endpoint of the root-edge of $(Q_{i+1},\beta_{i+1})$.

 We take the root-edge of $(Q,\be)$ to be the root-edge of $(Q_1,\be_1)$ and we call \emph{top-edge} of $(Q,\be)$ the top-edge of $(Q_k,\be_k)$.
 We call \emph{left-sides} (resp. \emph{right-sides}) of $(Q,\be)$ the edge-sides followed while walking around the root-face of $(Q,\be)$ in clockwise (resp.counterclockwise) direction from the root-edge to the top-edge.
 We claim that the number $n_\ell$ of left edges of $(P,\al)$ is equal to the number $n_\ell'$ of left-sides of $(Q,\be)$.
 Indeed $n_\ell$ is the number of unmatched $a$-steps of $u$, while $n_\ell'$ is the number of $c$-step of $v$ without a matching $a$-step.
 Similarly, the number $n_r$ of right edges of $(P,\al)$ is equal to the number $n_r'$ of right-sides of $(Q,\be)$.
-We can now state our result, which is proved in Section~\ref{prop:alternative-description}
+We can now state our result, which is proved in Section~\ref{sec:appendix-future-past}.

-\begin{prop} Let $w=uv$ be a walk in $\mK$ returning to $(0,0)$.
-With the above notation, the site-percolated near-triangulation $(M,\sigma)=\Phi(w)$ is obtained by first gluing the top-edge of $(P,\al)$ to the root-edge of $(Q,\be)$, and then gluing the left and right edges of $(P,\alpha)$ to the non-top outer edges of $Q$ in the unique planar manner, while keeping the color of the outer vertices of $(Q,\be)$ (irrespective of the color of the vertices of $(P,\alpha)$ to which they are glued). \end{prop}
+\begin{prop} Let $w=uv$ be a walk in $\mK^{(0,0)}$.
+With the above notation, the percolated near-triangulation $(M,\sigma)=\Phi(w)$ is obtained by first gluing the top-edge of $(P,\al)$ to the root-edge of $(Q,\be)$, and then gluing the left and right edges of $(P,\alpha)$ to the non-top outer edges of $Q$ in the unique planar manner, while keeping the color of the outer vertices of $(Q,\be)$ (irrespective of the color of the vertices of $(P,\alpha)$ to which they are glued). \end{prop}